yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 The Python API described by this document is built on the [IPC protocols and execution model described in `/core/Module.md`](../../../../../core/Module.md#package-comuncivscriptingprotocol).

+TODO: Most of this is completely obsolete now, with the switch from bind-by-path to bind-by-reference.

+All values used in Python should pass through real().

 ---

 ## Overview